This article highlights the beautiful Natural Bridges State Beach in Santa Cruz, California.

-There are plenty of things to do in here but that doesn’t mean you have to do something.
-Most visitors relaxed in the soft sand while surrounded by friends and the gentle breeze.
+There are plenty of things to do here but that doesn’t mean you have to do something.
+Most visitors relax in the soft sand while surrounded by friends and the gentle breeze.

 Remember Natural Bridges Sat Beach is the endpoint (or the beginning point, depending on how you look at it) of the West Cliff Drive (a must in this county).

 Do not miss the cove that can be seen from the parking lot.

 Natural Bridges State Beach – Details

 - The exact address is 2531 W Cliff Dr, Santa Cruz

 - A big parking lot is located at the end of West Cliff Drive.
 Another parking lot is located at the intersection of West Cliff Drive and Swanton Boulevard.

 - There is free parking along Swanton Boulevard.